Motivational Interviewing

 Counselors may use MI as an evidence-based approach to help clients find the internal motivation to make beneficial changes.
 This could help clients cease smoking, abstain from substance use, adhere to medications, maintain healthy eating practices, or improve physical health conditions.

-In a motivational interviewing session, the therapist often engages a person in a candid discussion to assess whether they’re genuinely interested in change.
+In a motivational interviewing session, the motivational interviewing therapist often engages a person in a candid discussion to assess whether they’re genuinely interested in change.
 Client autonomy is typically a key component of motivational interviewing.
-Motivational behaviors can differ greatly—and people change for many reasons.
-The motivation to change may originate in the patient, not the therapist, which makes it important to consider a client’s ideas in the process.
+Motivational behaviors can differ greatly—and people use motivational interviewing for many reasons.
+The motivation to change may originate in the patient, not the motivational interviewing therapist, which makes it important to consider a client’s ideas in the motivational interviewing process.

 Who can benefit from motivational interviewing?